The Last of Us

 Amidst all the darkness, The Last of Us always manages to catch you off guard with glimpses of beauty.

-As powerful as the narrative is, and as deftly written and performed as the dialogue is, what is truly astonishing about The Last of Us is how much is conveyed indirectly, subtextually, or intertextually.
+As powerful as the narrative is, and as deftly written and performed as the dialogue is, what is truly astonishing about The Last of Us is how much is conveyed indirectly, subtextually, and intertextually.
 The game's environments are beautiful, and dripping with character and history; ruins are convincingly over-grown with vegetation, flooded tunnels are appropriately dank, and cities are uncomfortably desolate.
-A mound of luggage on the ground just outside a quarantine barrier, evidently abandoned in great haste, is the only evidence of some terrible event that occurred during the outbreak.
+A mound of luggage on the ground just outside a quarantine barrier, clearly abandoned in great haste, is the only evidence of some terrible event that occurred during the outbreak.
 Houses in the suburbs look both lived in, and ransacked - toys lay forsaken on the colourfully carpeted floor of a little boy's bedroom, family photographs adorn mantelpieces, and faded messages to friends and loved ones are scrawled across the peeling wallpaper, while drawers, dressers and closets have all been tossed through in search of valuables and essentials.
-Environs are also littered with Artifacts; collectible snippets of a world that no longer exists, including letters to loved ones, journals detailing people's attempts to survive, and military pamphlets warning survivors to evacuate the city, lest they be incinerated in the oncoming firestorm as the military prepares to bomb the city which has been over-run by the infected.
+Environs are also littered with Artifacts - collectible snippets of a world that no longer exists, including letters to loved ones, journals detailing people's attempts to survive, and military pamphlets warning survivors to evacuate the city.
 Much like The Road, The Last of Us' greater narrative is not interested in explaining how or why the world came to be as it is, but for those interested in learning as much as they can, artifacts provide a lot of backstory and really help to flesh out the world.

 The biggest challenge for developers creating a game with a strong emphasis on its narrative is to do so without compromising player agency.
 Games like Telltale's The Walking Dead certainly struggled to balance these two seemingly exclusive concepts, with the final product strongly favouring narrative at the cost of interactivity.
 The Last of Us has definitely struck a good balance between the two, complementing its character-driven narrative with terrific gameplay.

 The game mixes stealth, exploration, and cover-based shooting, providing you with a range of options and strategies which it encourages you to experiment with by severely limiting your resources.
 This isn't your momma's survival game - ammunition is rare, relegating firearms to more of a get-out-of-jail-free role, rather than a dependable offensive option, so instead you'll be scavenging whenever you can for the most mundane of items; scissors, tape, rags and gunpowder can be combined in varying configurations to create a makeshift shiv or a nail bomb, all of which is performed in real-time.
 Some items have overlapping requirements, forcing you to choose between, for instance, crafting a Molotov cocktail to help with a hoard of infected, or a Health Kit to patch yourself up after the hoard has been dealt with.
-You should also remain on the lookout for equally ordinary 2x4s and Lead Pipes which, along with some more exotic items found later in the game, can be wielded as melee weapons, and all of which will break after a few hits, depending on how sturdy their construction is - a 2x4 will break after only four hits, or about one and a half enemies, while a pipe will last all of six hits.
+You should also remain on the lookout for equally ordinary 2x4s and Lead Pipes which, along with some more exotic items found later in the game, can be wielded as melee weapons, and all of which will break after a few hits, depending on how sturdy their construction is.
 All melee weapons can be upgraded as well, using crafting components to make them more deadly and more durable.
 Crafting has been done to death in survival-horror games like Dead Island and Dead Rising, but rarely before has it suited a game thematically, or tied into the combat, as well as it does in The Last of Us.

 The stages for the game's impressive combat are not so much open as intricate: labyrinths of corridors, various forms of cover, rooms, stairways and windowsills to vault, rich with opportunities for strategic manoeuvering and flanking.
 Sight and sound play an integral role, with human enemies tracking you by the former, infected mostly by the latter; both behave unpredictably, and no two encounters are ever the same.
 Sound can also be your friend: empty glass bottles or loose bricks lying around can be picked up and thrown, creating a much needed distraction for human enemies, or perhaps creating a valuable opportunity to take out a group of infected, who will all rush to investigate the source of the noise, with a well-placed Molotov or Nail Bomb.
 Human enemies will attempt to flank you, or flush you out, while the infected will simply come sprinting towards you, requiring snap-decisions if you want to make it out alive.